sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 There is a state variable `pIndex` which indicates the position inside the original `pattern`.
 Compilation methods parse a subexpression at `pIndex`, advance `pIndex` past what they parsed, and return the result of the compilation.

-Parsing is always done at the code point level, and not at the individual `Char` level.
+Parsing is always done at the code point level, and not at the individual `Char` level, using the [WTF-16 encoding](https://simonsapin.github.io/wtf-8/#wtf-16).
+See [Handling surrogate pairs without support for the 'u' flag](#handling-surrogate-pairs-without-support-for-the-u-flag) for details about the behavior of lone surrogates.

 We first describe the compilation with the assumption that the underlying `RegExp`s support the `u` flag.
 This is always true in ES 2015+, and dynamically determined at run-time in ES 5.1.